BurakaKrishna/SCoSE-Corpus/README.md

 Any sentences that are continued on another line by the same speaker (marked with '+') have been concatenated to form complete uninterrupted sentences.

-Certain words, such as swear words or names, were redacted in the original transcripts and replaced with 'xxx'.
+Certain words, such as swear words or names, were redacted in the original transcripts and replaced with *'xxx'*.
+These have been raplaced with an *\<unk\>* token.

 ### Example Text Format
 ERI|didn't they, didn't you ever hear that they, they found an entire woolly mammoth, frozen.